Fabric Block Printing Class

 Please bring a simple, high-contrast 4" x 6" (or smaller) image to work from.

-Transform plain fabric into a unique, custom-printed textile.
-In this comprehensive printmaking workshop, you’ll learn the linocut process, from designing and carving to creating a two-color print by hand.
-We’ll guide you through translating an image onto two separate blocks, carving your design, and registering them perfectly to print on fabric.
-Using simple, non-toxic materials, you’ll learn skills you can easily use at home without a press.
+Turn plain fabric into a custom-printed textile in this hands-on printmaking workshop.
+You’ll learn the full block printing process, from developing your design to carving your blocks, and finally taking home a two-color print and custom print block.
+We will guide you through how to translate your image onto two separate blocks, carve with confidence, and align (register) your design so each layer prints cleanly on fabric.
+Using simple, non-toxic materials, you’ll gain skills you can easily repeat and continue at home - no press required.
 Join this supportive beginner-friendly workshop, discover a new creative art, and connect with a community of fellow makers!

 What You’ll Make & Take Home:

-You'll make a custom, two-color linocut print on one yard of fabric.
-This is perfect for future sewing projects like pillows, tote bags, or clothing.
+You'll make a custom, two-color block print pattern on one yard of fabric.
+This is perfect for future sewing projects like pillows, tote bags, bandanas or clothing.
 You are also welcome to bring your own pre-washed, natural fiber fabric (cotton, linen, canvas) to print on.

 Skills & Concepts You’ll Learn: